Pinus rigida: Taxonomy

 It was given its scientific name, Pinus rigida, by British botanist Philip Miller.
 It belongs to the family Pinaceae and the subgenus Pinus (formerly Diploxylon), along with other hard pines.

 Distribution and habitat

 Pitch pine is found mainly in the southern areas of the northeastern United States, from coastal Maine and Ohio to Kentucky and northern Georgia.
 A few stands occur in southern Quebec and Ontario, mostly in two pockets along the St. Lawrence River.
 It is known as a pioneer species and is often the first tree to vegetate a site after it has been cleared away.
 It is a climax vegetation type in extreme conditions, but in most cases it is replaced by oaks and other hardwoods.
 This pine occupies a variety of habitats, from dry, acidic sandy uplands to swampy lowlands, and can survive in very poor conditions.
-It is the primary tree of the New Jersey Pine Barrens.
+It is the primary tree of the Atlantic coastal pine barrens ecoregion.